 The orthodox Trinity teaches that there is one being called God who is composed of three persons.
 Each of these persons are said to be distinct, self-conscious persons who are the same age ("none is before or after another"), and they are said to be exactly equal in rank and power ("none is greater or less than another").
 However, the definition goes much deeper than this because, according to the orthodox Trinity, the three persons are not really persons as we would think of a person.
-Normally we would think of a person as an individual

-Because of the confusion that people have about God, and the implications this can have upon the gospel, we would like to examine some of the most popular views about God and compare them with Scripture.
+Normally we would most popular views about God and compare them with Scripture.
 With this information you will be readily able to identify the Trinity doctrine as well as some other views about God that are sometimes called by that name, regardless of what the propagators of those doctrines wish to call them, and what words they use to describe them.